 The EF of the average world consumer in 1999 was 2.3 hectares per person, or 20 per cent above the earth's biological capacity of 1.9 hectares per person.
-In other words, humanity now experience of the earth of th
+In other words, humanity now exceeds the planet's capacity to sustain its consumpti planet's capacity to sustain its consumption of renewable resources.